Do I need to have a minimum GPA to be admitted to the Graduate Program?

 We receive hundreds of applications each year and can only fund a small percentage of those.
-Departmental funding, in the form of graduate assistantships, is based solely on academic merit and is awarded to the best qualified applicants in terms of GPA, GRE scores, and letters of recommendation (see also TOEFL requirements above).
+Departmental funding, in the form of graduate assistantships, is based solely on academic merit and is awarded to the best qualified applicants based on review of application materials.
 Only students admitted to the Ph.D. program will be considered for departmental funding.
 Departmental funding is not available for students in the MSQE program, please see MSQE Scholarship Application

 I was admitted without financial aid.
 Can I get on a waiting list?